scipy-conference/scipy-conference/mailings/call_for_papers.rst

 scientific computing in Python, such as:

 * new software packages that support the Scientific Python Stack
+* domain-specific applications of Python in any field of research
 * significant improvements to existing software packages
-* Descriptions of how to solve hard computational problems with Python
-* Hardware systems designed to support the Python stack
+* hardware systems designed to support the Python stack
-* <blah blah blah, borrow from the CFP for talks and posters>
+* scientific computing in education

 Pull requests are to be submitted by **May 18th**, but modifications are allowed during the open review period which ends **July 5th**.
 During this